DevOps

 • Loops and conditionals

-• Find and use a standardized code styling practice for the language
+• Find and use a standardized code styling along with best practices for the language

 • Exception/error handling